a1an1in/libobject/doc/commit_format.md

-convert vector ctest to mockery test.
+convert string ctest to mockery test.

 Description:
 for the basic class, it's better to do mockery tests. since it has less dependence.

 Major Changes:
-1. convert vector ctest to mockery tests.
+1. convert string ctest to mockery tests.